breakid/typescript_cleaner/README.md

 A simple utility to clean shell typescript files by removing terminal escape sequences and (optionally) applying backspace characters.

 Typescript files (created using the `script` command) contain escape sequences for backspaces, font colors, tab completion, etc., which make them difficult to read (without using `cat`) or grep through.
 This utility aims to fix that.
-Just provide one or more typescript filepaths as an argument, and the script will automatically remove escape sequences (optionally leaving BELL and/or backspace characters) and output the result to a matching file with '_cleaned' appended to the filename.
+Just provide one or more typescript filepaths as an argument, and the script will automatically remove escape sequences (optionally leaving BELL and/or backspace characters) and output the result to a matching file with `_cleaned` appended to the filename.
+Files that contain `_cleaned` as a suffix as assumed to have already been cleaned and will be skipped.

 Requires Python 3.6+ due to use of type hinting.